 1/4 bar of paraffin wax (chopped or shaved for quicker melting)

-(yes, I used a red bowl on purpose -
+| Texture of peanut butter mixture (yes, I used a red bowl on purpose - GO BUCKS!) |

 almost crumbly), butter, and vanilla together in a bowl until well blended.
 Optional: Refrigerate for about 30-60 minutes to make the mixture easier to mold.